djhardcore007/Ethicsbot/topic_modeling/README.md

 Aspect 13: offensive words… related to religion, race, lgbt… This might be in the same category as aspect 4.

-\textbf{Suggestions}:
+We could catch a glimpse of what people are discussing.
+Note that not every aspect makes sense.
+The last two seem to repeat previous aspects.
+So this is just a rough sketch of topics people talked about.
 Maybe in future interpretation tasks, we could identify aspect of each submission, and observe how our ethics bot perform within different aspects.